realA10001986/Time-Circuits-Display/README.md

 The TCD knows two ways of WiFi operation: Either it creates its own WiFi network, or it connects to a pre-existing WiFi network.

 As long as the device is unconfigured, it creates a WiFi network of its own named "TCD-AP".
-This is called **"Access point mode"**, or "AP-mode".
+This is called **"Access point mode"**, or **"AP-mode"**.
 In this mode, other WiFi devices - such as other props or a computer - can connect to the TCD, but the TCD can't access the internet (and therefore not synchronize time through NTP).
 Also, [HA/MQTT](#home-assistant--mqtt) is not possible.

 ![APmode](img/apmode.png)